VisualComputing/showcase/content/docs/shortcodes/p5/iframe.md

   //...
 {{< p5-global-iframe */>}}
 ```

-All parameters are optional.
+All parameters are optional but `id`.
 Default values are shown in the above snippet.
 Up to `lib5` libs may be specified.

 ## Examples